FBoucher/Bootcamp-Azure-Asp.Net-Core-DevOps/2017/Step 4 - Using the Cognitive Services APIs/README.md

 Ask the attendees to open the file 1.txt in the Code Snippets folder.
 Copy an paste the code in the function editor.

 ## Add the detect language code
+Ask the attendees to open the file 2.txt in the Code Snippets folder.
+Modify the Run task to add code to detect the language that the sentence is written in.
+Ask the attendees to open the file 3.txt in the Code Snippets folder.
+Add the DetectLanguage() function below the Run task.

 ## Add the detect sentiment code
+Ask the attendees to open the file 4.txt in the Code Snippets folder.
+Add the DetectSentiment() function below the DetectLanguage() function.
+In the Run task, add a call to the DectectSentiment() function below the call to the DetectLanguage() function. var _Sentiment = await DetectSentiment(comment, BaseUrl, AccountKey);